• Skip to primary navigation

 I was fortunate enough to learn how to make this Irish beef stew while I was in Killarney and this is the recipe I was taught (with a few minor variations).
 I hope you enjoy it as much as we did!

-What do I need to make Guinness Beef Stew?
+• What type of vegetables do I need for Beef Stew?

 Let’s start by gathering the ingredients we need to make Guinness Beef Stew.
 In chef speak this is called the Mise en Place which loosely translates into everything in its place.
 Not only does setting your ingredients up ahead of time speed the cooking process, but it also helps ensure you have everything you need to make the dish.